 In shamatha we observe the mindstream, meeting each experience directly, with fewer and fewer distractions.
 Gradually, the mind relaxes and we can rest in the natural state.

 Dekeling offers four weekly shamatha sessions.
-And in June we will offer a three-day shamatha retreat, covering
+Periodically, we offer a three-day shamatha retreat, covering

 - the purpose of shamatha